-At first sight, it may seem beneficial to operate as a limited company if the company will pay corporation tax at the rate 19% as lower than even the basic rate of income tax.
+At first sight, it may seem beneficial to operate as a limited company if the company will pay corporation tax at the 19% rate, as this is lower than the basic rate of income tax.
 Incorporation may also be beneficial if the company is paying corporation tax at 25% as this is considerably lower than the additional rate of income tax at 45%.

-However, this is not the full picture - a company has no tax-free allowance, and further tax and National Insurance may be payable if you extract the profits from the company for personal use.
+However, this is not the full picture - a company has no tax-free allowance, and further tax and

+National Insurance may be payable if you extract the profits from the company for personal use.

-The increase in the corporation tax rates from April 2023, the increase in the dividend tax rates from 6 April 2022 and the reduction in the dividend allowance from 6 April 2023 mean incorporation is less attractive than it once was.
+The increase in the corporation tax rates from April 2023, the increase in the dividend tax rates from 6 April 2022 and the continuing reduction in the dividend allowance from 6 April 2024 mean incorporation is less attractive than it once was.
 Depending on personal circumstances and the level of profits, these changes may have the effect of swinging the pendulum away from incorporation.